jonasrottmann/realm-browser/README.md

 - [ ] Live reload the browser if updates happen in the background
 - [ ] Javadoc 📚

+### Other browsers

+If you're looking for a Realm browser for your iOS Swift projects check out [bearjaw/RBSRealmBrowser](https://github.com/bearjaw/RBSRealmBrowser) 🎉

 ### License

 ```